zero-to-mastery/Keiko-Corp/README.md

 - Simplicity is key: There is no need for React, Sass etc here.
 Lets stick with vanilla HTML, CSS & JavaScript.
 - Commenting: Try to comment your code, so everyone can understand what is going on and could learn a thing or two.
 - Respect Content: Only use images/content that we are licensed to use.
 - Issues: Use Github issues, to create/find/solve ideas and bugs.
-Only taking a task if it hasnt been claimed already.
+Only take a task if it hasn't been claimed already.

 ## Disclaimer